dlce-eva/dlce-eva/doc/text-and-encodings.md

 CYRILLIC SMALL LETTER ES
 ```

-Both versions look the same to the naked eye, but because they are different
+Both strings look the same to the naked eye but they are *different symbols*,
-symbols semantically.
+that have *different meaning* and got assigned different *Unicode codepoints*.

 *Solution:*
-Unfortunately, there is no simple catch-all solutions for this, as there is no
+Unfortunately, there is no simple catch-all solution for this, as there is no
-unified way to normalize text across different writing systems.
+unified way to normalize text across different writing systems (Do you normalise
+Cyrillic `с` to Latin `c` because they look the same, or to Latin `s` because
+that's what it sounds like in Russian?).

 ### Combining diacritics vs. characters with accents on them